 As any smoker knows, an 8th is your standard weight for those who toke frequently.
 They can also be a bit hit or miss at times, as an eight typically is weighed anywhere between 3 to 4 grams.
 However, for the sake of mathematics just remember an eighth refers to 1/8 of an ounce.
 You will almost always get a better price if you buy an eighth instead of a gram.
 In fact, price cuts are often given at each of the intervals discussed here.
 Some people will also sell half-eighths, which should really be called a sixteenth, or in street lingo a “dubsack” ($20 worth), as it’s 1.75 grams.
 Keep in mind the weights for dimebags ($10), Nickle Bags ($5) and Dubsacks ($20) often vary, as your average street dealer ain’t about whole numbers.

 A quarter = 2 eighths = 7 grams

-A quarter is often referred to as a ‘quad’.
+A quarter is often called a ‘quad’.
 Not the place where you go to study, but that place where you go to get snuffed out.
 A quarter is 1/4 of an ounce.
 As a dedicated smoker, it will probably behoove you (granted you have the funds) to buy quarters as opposed to eights, as this will keep you from having to re-up all the time.

 A half = 2 quarters = 4 eighths = 14 grams

 A half refers to 1/2 of an ounce.
-And although I have been smoking for about 20 years now I can count the times I have gotten a half ounce on one hand.
-It simply is a decadent luxury, the kind of luxury your average smoker simply doesn’t have.
+And although I have smoked for about 20 years now I can count the times I have gotten a half ounce on one hand.
+It is somewhat of a decadent luxury, the kind of luxury your average smoker simply doesn’t have.
 Chances are if you are copping half’s at a time you either a) work for the cannabis industry or b) got way to much time and money on your hands.
 Either way, I’m here to help you out.